 To install Grapevine, one add-in circuit board is installed in each pc and software is loaded in each station.
 Grapevine is \$595 per station, not including wiring or cabling.
 It can use standard tv/VCR cable.
 COMPUTER PATHWAYS, Bothell, Wash.

-his team from Unisys met with Home Shopping Network they recognized a big idea whose time had come.
+CIRCLE 258 HE first time Tom Leffler and his team from Unisys met with Home Shopping Network they recognized a big idea whose time had come.

 The idea was to start up a national cable TV channel to retail products directly to consumers.
 People would pick up the phone and order anything from garden hoses to diamond rings, right from their easy chairs, any time, night or day.

-At the

-core of the
+At the core of the idea, a computer system.

-idea, a

-computer system.
 A system that could satisfy their immediate needs, but could also grow, and fast.
 There would be no time for software conversions.
 And, if that system wasn't in place on time, that window of opportunity would slam shut.